-So far, the MORE Act has been approved by a congressional committee, but has not been approved by House vote.
-It was scheduled for House of Representatives vote in late September of 2020, but was pushed back due to the ongoing COVID-19 pandemic and the need for more relevant legislation to address it.
+So far, the MORE Act has been approved by a congressional committee, and has been passed by the US House of Representatives on December 4, 2020.
+It had been scheduled for House vote in late September of 2020, but was pushed back due to the ongoing COVID-19 pandemic and the need for more relevant legislation to address it.

-At the House level, the bill was introduced by New York congressman Jerry Nadler, and at the Senate level by Senator Kamala Harris, who is currently the US Democratic vice presidential candidate.
+At the House level, the bill was introduced by New York congressman Jerry Nadler, and at the Senate level by Senator Kamala Harris, who is currently the US vice president.
 Civil rights activists have called for the MORE Act to be prioritized.